kmmac89/start-page/README.md

 # Start page (Sept 2021)

-Functional but bare-bones "start page" to fit the rest of my current theme.
+Functional but bare-bones "start page" to fit the rest of my current Solarized theme.

 ## To Do

-[ ] Add onclick script logic to nav bar links
+[x] Add onclick script logic to nav bar links
+[ ] Revise onclick logic to hide all other divs aside from the main element [ ] Add styling to button class